-The displayed parameters show the raw data of blood perfusion, temperature, and the movement of the fingertip and wrist.
-After acquiring the data, the oscillation rhythms of each measurement were analyzed using the built-in module “wavelet analysis”.
-This wavelet analysis determines the maximum amplitude of blood perfusion and corresponding data for each of the five oscillations: Five rhythmic oscillations are isolated from LDF recordings with the help of wavelet analysis; endothelial (frequency interval 0.0095–0.02 Hz), neurogenic (0.02–0.06 Hz), myogenic (0.06–0.16 Hz), respiratory (0.16–0.4 Hz), and cardiac or pulse rhythm (0.4–1.6 Hz).
+The displayed parameters show the raw data on blood perfusion, temperature, and movement of the fingertip and wrist.
+After acquiring the data, the oscillation rhythms of each measurement were analyzed using the built-in module ``wavelet analysis''.
+Wavelet analysis is used to determine the maximum amplitude of blood perfusion in five characteristic oscillations.
+Five rhythmic oscillations are isolated from LDF recordings with the help of wavelet analysis: endothelial (frequency interval 0.0095 to 0.02 Hz), neurogenic (0.02-0.06 Hz), myogenic (0.06 to 0.16 Hz), respiratory (0.16 to 0.4 Hz) and cardiac or pulse rhythm (0.4 to 1.6 Hz).